 Setting up a new provider is a fairly straight forward task.
 You will need to do some leg work before you get started though.

-.
+services.php and users.php config files.<your site>/callback/<provider> when you sign up..env.
+They normally follow the convention of [PROVIDER]_CLIENT_KEY (as an example).config/services.php.config/jumpgate/users.php.
 (You can use the example config below)This is the basic workflow.
 After this, most APIs will work for authentication.
-You can set scopes
+You can set scopes and extras in the

 Below you will find an example set up assuming you were authenticating through google.